AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/general.md

 1. Development SHOULD NOT start until a branching strategy for the version control system is available to the development team.
 1. Development SHOULD NOT start until after sign-off on technical specifications, sign-off on user stories and use cases and, sign-off on test cases are available to the development team.
 1. Development SHOULD NOT start until at least a development and QA environment are available.
-1. Project-specific requirements that are mandatory for development to start MAY be documented in a "Definition of Ready".
+1. Project-specific requirements that are mandatory for development to start MAY be documented in a _Definition of Ready_.
 1. Sign-off SHOULD be done by a client representative that is authorized to sign off on project deliverables.
 1. In Agile project methodologies, additional requirements MAY follow the sign-off.
 These SHOULD be treated as new requirements and SHOULD be captured, architected, and planned accordingly.
 1. All development MUST be functionally tested by the developer before submission.